tlswg/tls13-spec/draft-ietf-tls-tls13.md

          session_hash = Hash(handshake_messages)

-where "handshake_messages" refers to all handshake messages sent or received, starting at ClientHello up to the present time, with the exception of the Finished message, including the type and length fields of the handshake messages.
+where "handshake_messages" refers to all handshake messages sent or received, starting at client hello up to the present time, with the exception of the Finished message, including the type and length fields of the handshake messages.
 This is the concatenation of all the exchanged Handshake structures.